tkubica12/infra-as-code-on-azure/README.md

 In this demo you will se usage of standard cloud-init to configure Linux system after first start.
 In our case we will register new repositories, install various packages and run script to do configurations.
 Purpose of this demo is to automatically create workstation (jump-server) to operate Kubernetes such as AKS (installs GUI, remote desktop, kubectl, Helm, Docker, VS Code with various plugins).
 Follow instructions in deploy.sh.

-# Deploy infrastructure and configure Linux VMs with Ansible roles
+# Deploy infrastructure and configure Linux VMs with Ansible roles (ansible)

 TBD